Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 **GHR:**

 This will be a simple four state state machine, with one state for each possible combination of the last two branches.
-The output of this state machine will be a signal called LocalSrc, as this is used to select the local branch predictor.
+The output of this state machine will be a signal called LocalSrc, which will be used to determine which of the four local branch predictors will be used for a given index.
 The state machines output will be described in the table below:

 | Last Branches  | LocalSrc |
 |----------------|----------|